Katsuragi 28 Shuku

 The Katsuragi 28 Shuku (葛城二十八宿, Katsuragi nijūhasshuku), or the Katsuragi 28 Shuku Kyōzuka, is a series of twenty-eight sutra mounds (経塚, kyōzuka) found mainly in the Kongō Range in the Kansai region of Japan.
 The majority of the sutra mounds lie within the Kongō-Ikoma-Kisen Quasi-National Park.
-According to legend, each of the sutra mounds corresponds to a chapter of the Lotus Sutra buried by En no Gyoja, the mythical 7th-century founder of Shugendō.
+According to legend, each of the sutra mounds corresponds to a chapter of the Lotus Sutra buried by En no Gyōja, the mythical 7th-century founder of Shugendō.

 List of sutra mounds

+Below is a list of Katsuragi 28 Shuku sutra mounds.

-Note that for the following table of the sutra mounds, there are two potential sites for mounds 14 and 28, which are designated as 14A, 14B, 28A, and 28B, respectively.
+Note that for the following table of the sutra mounds, there are two potential sites for mounds 3, 14, and 28, which are designated as 3A, 3B, 14A, 14B, 28A, and 28B, respectively.